CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide100ProvisionAnATPDatabase.md

 ![](./images/100/Picture100-26.jpeg)

--  Specify a name for the instance
+-  Specify a name for the instance, for example containing your initials for easy reference

 ![](./images/100/Picture100-27.jpeg)